Topic-specific policies

 3. Things are not [always] designed for adequate security or privacy since other requirements (such as low price and ease of use) generally take precedence.
 Finite processing and storage capacities, plus limited user interfaces, hamper or constrain their security capabilities.

 4. Lack of processes for managing security and privacy systematically at home.
-If anything, activities tend to be ad hoc/informal and reactive rather than proactive.
+Any such activities tend to be ad hoc/informal and reactive rather than proactive.

 5. Informality: the home is a relatively unstructured, unmanaged environment compared to the typical corporate situation.
 Few domotics users even consider designing a complete system, although certain aspects or subsystems may be intentionally designed or at least assembled for particular purposes (e.g. entertainment).